vbargl/terraform-vs-cdk8s/text/text.md

 5. Execution duration of applying changes provides a measurable assessment of the time required for modifications to take effect.
 This is evaluated by tracking the execution duration of relevant operations under controlled conditions.
 This contributes directly to answering Research Questions RQ1 and RQ2.
 6. Extensibility and modularity assess the ability of each tool to adapt to new requirements and integrate additional functionalities.
 This is evaluated by analyzing the structure and flexibility of the tool’s components, measuring the effort required to extend or modify its functionality.
 Methods used for this case study are incremental changes and cumulative changes.
 This approach contributes directly to answering Research Question RQ2.
 7. Rollback complexity evaluates the effort required to revert changes and restore the system to a previous stable state.
 This is measured by analyzing the number of steps, commands, and manual interventions needed to achieve a successful rollback.
 This approach provides insights into the efficiency of error recovery mechanisms and contributes directly to answering Research Questions RQ1 and RQ2.
-8. The feature set comparison evaluates the functional capabilities of each tool, assessing their strengths, limitations, and practical applicability.
-This analysis is presented in a structured table where each feature is listed alongside a description of its purpose or expected behavior.
-For each tool, the table indicates whether the feature is implemented and, if so, how it is realized in practice.
+8. Testability
+9. Licensing, Contribution and Popularity

 # Comparison results and interpretation

-## Tool comparison

-### Structure and Workflow
+## Structure and Workflow

 Terraform utilizes HashiCorp Configuration Language (HCL), which follows a declarative paradigm to define the desired infrastructure state.
 Unlike traditional programming languages, it lacks explicit control flow directives but allows looping and conditional logic through built-in properties available to all resources.
 Terraform's execution process occurs in two distinct phases: (1) Plan, where the tool compares the current state with the desired state and generates a set of optimized changes to be applied, and (2) Apply, which executes these changes directly on the Kubernetes cluster in a fault-tolerant manner.
 Fault tolerance in this context means that if a specific change fails, dependent changes are not executed, whereas independent changes continue to be applied.
 Changes that are successfully implemented are recorded, ensuring that they are not reapplied in subsequent executions.